GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/searching-wordpress-data/en.md

 Searching for data within WordPress is limited in several cases, and Gato GraphQL can help augment these capabilities.

+We can create a series of GraphQL Persisted Queries to help us find information.
+Since their use is for us, and not for the application, we can set their status as "private" (hence they are available only within the wp-admin).
+To manage these queries, we can place them under a `internal/search/` parent Persisted Query.

-One such case is custom fields (i.e. meta values): We may use custom fields to add extra information to posts, users, comments, or taxonomies, however WordPress does not search within meta values.
+One such case where finding data in WordPress is limited concerns custom fields (i.e. meta values): We may use custom fields to add extra information to posts, users, comments, or taxonomies, however WordPress does not search within meta values.

 We can then create a Gato GraphQL query that retrieves the required data.
 For instance, this query retrieves all posts that either have a thumbnail (and that specific data) or not: